pkimber/old-docs-migrated-to-gitlab/source/salt-provision.rst

 Salt - Provision
 ****************

-How to create a new server and deploy a web site.
+After following the :doc:`salt-cloud-digitalocean` or :doc:`salt-cloud-rackspace` instructions to create your server...  you will want to use Salt to set it up...

 Minion
 ======

-Follow the *Digital Ocean* instructions in the ``create_cloud_server`` module to create your server...

-  Make a note of the IP address of the new server e.g. 1.2.3.4

-Log into the server as ``root`` using the IP address above:
+Log into the new server as ``root`` using the IP address:

 ::